underlay/tasl.io/content/docs/uris.md

 In this case, the URI values are very similar to what you'd see in your browser when you view a movie or actor on their website - but not exactly the same.

 Please note that you should **not** invent URI formats for domains that you don't have authority over.
-Only IMDB has the authority to
+Only IMDB has the authority to say what format to use for its URLs.

 Good URLs: